Mail filter and rules¶

 If something does not work check the logs at ~/users/$MAILBOX/.dovecot.sieve.log

 .
-Fastmail’s Sieve Tester tests the syntax of scripts and checks what actions a script causes to the provided email message.
+You can also use Fastmail’s Sieve Tester to test the syntax of scripts and checks what actions a script causes to the provided email message.

 Background¶

-Sieve scripts are stored in the file system in the corresponding mailbox ~/users/$MAILBOX/Sieve/
+Sieve scripts are stored in the corresponding mailbox folder ~/users/$MAILBOX/sieve/

 Tip

-When using ManageSieve scripts are compiled before they are installed, which guarantees that the uploaded script is valid.
+When using ManageSieve the scripts are compiled and validated before they are uploaded and installed by symlinking.
 This can prevent you from inadvertently installing a broken Sieve script.